andrewM202/social-media-app/docs/user-stories.md

 - [ ] Points: 3 | Create HTML and CSS files for registration page
 - [ ] Points: 3 | Create HTML and CSS files/interface for users to post messages
 - [ ] Points: 1 | Figure out in greater detail how the site will work.
 For instance, will there be DM features?
 Will users have chat rooms they talk in?
+- [ ] Points: 5 | Use pytest to test whether the database is functioning correctly
 - [ ] Points: 1 | Delegate roles for the project.
 Besides standard developer, roles include:
     - Project Manager
     - DevOps